 - 7pm: bedtime feeding

 - 7:30pm: lay Shiloh down for bed!

-I’ve been hesitant to share our schedule with y’all because seriously…every baby is SO different and I am by no means saying this will work for every baby!
-But, just wanted to share this for those who have asked, and to give you an idea of what a typical day could potentially look like!
-(But, not every single day follows this exactly!)
+i’ve been hesitant to share our schedule with y’all because seriously…every baby is SO different and i am by no means saying this will work for every baby! but, just wanted to share this for those who have asked, and to give you an idea of what a typical day could potentially look like! (but, not every single day followed this exactly!)

 check out more of my fave family + baby posts below: